bob-ros2/rosgpt4all/README.md

   Title of window.\
   Default: GPT4ALL Terminal

+> ~line_count\
+  Type: string\
+  Maximum line count in the text area.
+0 = unlimited.\
+  If the number exceeds the lines are removed from the top.
+  Default: 0

 ## Subscribed Topics

 > ~input (std_msgs/String)\
-Read input data from topic  in addition to read data from stdin.
+Read input data from topic in addition to be able to read data from stdin.

 ## Published Topics